-7. CONCLUSONS
+8. CONCLUSONS

-- 7.1 The level of community consultation and engagement undertaken during the production of the Earls Barton Neighbourhood Plan has been varied and extensive.
+8.1 The level of community consultation and engagement undertaken during the production of the Earls Barton Neighbourhood Plan has been varied and extensive.
 It has reached a wide range of the local population especially through leaflet surveys which have gone out to the whole community and from follow-up drop-in sessions.
-A wider variety of groups and different sections of the community have participated or commented on the emerging draft Neighbourhood Plan. - 7.2 Further consultation on the draft plan will be undertaken as required by Regulation 14 of the Neighbourhood Plan (General) Regulations 2012 and a revised Consultation
+A wider variety of groups and different sections of the community have participated or commented on the emerging draft Neighbourhood Plan.

-- Statement will be produced together with an amendments to the Plan before submission to the Local Planning Authority. - 7.3 The comments received so far regarding the Neighbourhood Plan have been considered and have helped to guide and shape the form of the Plan so that it is truly reflective of what local people wish to see happen for their village.
+- 8.2 The comments received at each stage of the Neighbourhood Plan have been fully considered and have helped to guide and shape the form of the Plan so that it is truly reflective of what local people wish to see happen for their village. - 8.3 This Consultation Statement and the supporting appendices are considered to comply with Section 15(2) of part 5 of the 2012 Neighbourhood Planning Regulations.